Paulo Neves

 Paulo Manuel da Conceição Neves (born 24 March 1961) is a Portuguese executive, current CEO of Portugal Telecom.
 Paulo Neves holds a degree in electronic engineering from Instituto Superior Técnico of Lisbon (1984) and a graduate degree in telecommunications enterprise management by Instituto Superior de Transportes/ Instituto de Empresa of Madrid (1988).

 Career

 Paulo Neves was appointed as CEO of Portugal Telecom in July 2015, by the Altice Group.
-Prior to joining PT, Paulo Neves held the position of President of the Directing Council of AMA (Agência para a Modernização Administrativa).
-Earlier, he was 13 years at Oni Group, where he worked in the areas of Regulation and Business Development, Operational Planning, Marketing and Business Internet.
+Prior to joining PT, he held the position of President of the Directing Council of AMA (Agência para a Modernização Administrativa).
+Earlier, he spet 13 years at Oni Group, where he worked in the areas of Regulation and Business Development, Operational Planning, Marketing and Business Internet.

-Paulo Neves began his career at CTT from 1985 until 1989.
-Between 1989 and 1998 he held several management positions at Ericsson namely in Technical Support, Marketing and Sales, Transversal Management Enterprise Business Unit and Strategic Development, having also been a member of the Executive Management Team.
+Neves began his career at CTT from 1985 until 1989.
+Between 1989 and 1998 he held several management positions at Ericsson, in Technical Support, Marketing and Sales, Transversal Management Enterprise Business Unit and Strategic Development, having also been a member of the Executive Management Team.